Divarrek/Exquisite-Corpse/README.md

 `!exq start`
 Starts a game in the current channel
+Makes you quit any game you previously joined

 `!exq join`
-Joins the game or starts it if no game is running
+Joins the game or starts it if no game is running Makes you quit any game you previously joined

+`!exq quit`
+Quits the game

 `!exq status`
 Displays the current status of the game and a list of all players